george08/netflix-o-matic/README.md

 And later:
 https://gist.github.com/nicksweeney/7852705

 Now we're working out what we might do next.
-Considering using https://github.com/jlord/sheetsee.js/.
+Considering using https://github.com/jlord/sheetsee.js/, forked here not as a sign of aggressive splitting, but friendly borrowing, if that's such a thing. https://github.com/george08/sheetsee.js